Vidzeee/GithubSearchRepository_App/README.md

 - Implement a more complex offline data caching mechanism to store more than just the first 15 repositories.
 - Enhance UI/UX with animations or more modern designs.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-This **README** provides a comprehensive overview of the app, explaining its features, architecture, setup, and usage.
-It covers the main components, including the search, repository details, contributors, and offline storage functionalities.
->>>>>>> ddfc0d0 (Create README.md)